 Facelift surgery, clinically referred to as a rhytidectomy, is a surgical procedure that addresses visible signs of aging.
 By skillfully tightening loose or sagging skin on the forehead, mid-face, and/or jowls1, a surgeon can refresh a patient’s overall appearance and restore a more youthful look to the face.2

-At Long Island Plastic Surgical Group, we have safely serviced both cosmetic and reconstruction patients for over 70 years.
+At New York Plastic Surgical Group, a Division of Long Island Plastic Surgical Group, we have safely serviced both cosmetic and reconstruction patients for over 70 years.
 Our talented team of surgeons are experts in the field of facial rejuvenation and are passionate about providing each patient with beautiful, naturally looking results.

-Facelift Procedures In Long Island, Manhattan (NYC), and New York
+Facelift Surgery In NYC & Long Island, New York

 Men and women seek out facelift surgery for many reasons.
 During the aging process, the skin on the face relaxes, thins, and loses elasticity.
 Additionally, the effects of lifestyle choices such as smoking, sun exposure, and genetic factors coupled with the gradual loss of both fat and collagen can cause a loose appearance, while also contributing to a deepening of the folds between the corner of the mouth and the nose.
 Additionally, jowls can become more pronounced, and skin can start to sag under the chin and on the neck.